raisedadead/dotfiles/README.md

    Later we would be able to use our alias `dot` for `homeshick`, once we have loaded the first castle.

-2. Get the castle that you need.
-This one is mine:
+2. Get the primary castle:

    ```bash
    homeshick clone git@github.com:raisedadead/dotfiles.git
    ```

-3. Rinse and repeat for others:
+3. Repeat for others:

    Private Castle (<https://github.com/raisedadead/dotfiles-private>):